 Want to buy rental properties in the US but you’re not an American citizen?
 You’re in luck.
 DSCR loans make it possible for Canadians, UK residents, and investors from almost any country to finance US investment properties without the usual headaches of proving income or dealing with credit score requirements.
+If you’re a Canadian exploring this path, start with our guide on building a US real estate empire from Canada.

 Here’s what you need to know about how this actually works.